Poster & abstract requirements

 - If you think there may be Intellectual Property (IP) issues arising from your research, please discuss this with your supervisor and then alert the URSS team.
 This may affect what you can include on your poster and whether it can be displayed at the showcase

-- You need to submit both a hard copy and an electronic copy of the poster (pdf)
+- You need to submit both a hard copy (if the face-to-face showcase can go ahead) and an electronic copy of the poster (pdf)

 - A printed copy of your poster should be submitted to the URSS Team in Student Opportunity on the ground floor of University House by the deadline.
 If you are using Warwick Print the poster will delivered to the URSS Team for you.